WGUNDERWOOD/wgunderwood.github.io/_posts/2022-07-12-local-polynomial-regression-3.markdown

 ## Boundary bias

-The Nadaraya--Watson is susceptible to *boundary bias*, a phenomenon where an estimator consistently over or underestimates the true regression function at the edge of the data.
+The Nadaraya--Watson is susceptible to *boundary bias*, where an estimator consistently over or underestimates the true regression function at the edge of the support of the data.
 Note how in Figure 1 the estimated function lies significantly below the true function at the left edge of the plot.